WHAT LIES BENEATH

-Bastian Peters is a street photographer living and working in Basel, Switzerland.
+Bastian Peter is a street photographer living and working in Basel, Switzerland.
 He is also the co-founder of photography collective The Swiss Street Collective.
-Growing up within his family's mask making atelier in Basel, an early curiosity developed surrounding what lies beneath someone's façade.
+Growing up within his family's mask-making atelier in Basel, an early curiosity developed surrounding what lies beneath someone's façade.
 Without any background in photography, Bastian picked up a camera and started walking the streets, on the lookout for any interesting scenery, feeling natural for him to explore his city, which in turned fueled his passion for narrative and a point of view.
 He is drawn to the use of colour, perspective and light as a vehicle for emotion and storytelling in his photography.

 Tell us a bit about yourself.
 How did you become interested in photography?

 I was born and raised here in Basel in Switzerland, and still live and work here.
 To be honest, I have always been interested in photography.
 It's just that I never pursued it the way I have in recent years.
 I never had the confidence to do it.
 My mother was a professional photographer and I vividly remember her studio, the darkroom and the smell of freshly developed film and the chemicals needed for the process.
 She and my father were always involved in art and photography and so it was always a part of my own life growing up.
 My personal interest was piqued when I got my first Sony point and shoot camera in the mid 90's.
 My interest came and went and in the last few years I got into street photography without knowing it was a real genre.
 Since the beginning of 2019, I've been shooting regularly on the streets and loving it.
 It has become a big part of my life.

 Do you have a favourite quote/lyric/saying that especially resonates with you?

 Of course I know a lot of quotes or sayings of a number of legendary photographers.
 And like I think they all are true and have their place, I think it's also true to find your own inspiration and your own way.
 Don't get me wrong, I love reading about all those great photographers and I own a number of their books of course.